Implement a Career site with Kenjo

 HTML

 • In the above script, replace "https://YOUR_SUBDOMAIN.kenjo.io/" with your existing company subdomain.
-Note that there are two lines of code in which you need to substitute it.
+Note that there are three lines of code in which you need to substitute it.

 • All currently active positions in your Kenjo account will appear on your website, through our career widget.

-Solution 3: Add an iFrame for all the application pages to your own subdomain
+Solution 3: Add an iFrame to embed the entire career site within your website

 This solution is very similar to the previous one.
 You will get to work with an iFrame implemented on your existing career site that will include all the pages for applying.
-This means that your candidates will go through the entire application process on your website, but only using the iFrame.
+This means that your candidates will go through the entire application process on your website, from the actual job position to the application form, but only within the iFrame embedded in your career site.

 • Candidates are not taken away from the company experience.
 Candidates can browse through the job listing and apply directly on your website.